kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 ### Can `cairo` and `poppler` do all this?

-Can such processing be done using `cairo` or `poppler`?
+Can such processing be done using `cairo` and `poppler`?
 Not really, in the case of the `animals` image.
 The _starting point_ or _input format_ for `cairo` and `poppler` is the PDF format.
-Our `animals` image is scanned from an illustration and is therefore a JPEG raster image. `ImageMagick`'s forte is the display, manipulation, and processing of raster images; `cairo` and `poppler` start with PDFs and have other goals.
+Our `animals` image is scanned from an illustration and is therefore a JPEG raster image.
+The forte of `ImageMagick` is the display, manipulation, format conversion, and processing of raster images; `cairo` and `poppler` start with PDFs and have other goals.

 ## Raster to vector conversions

-Let us say that we have a logo, designed and available as a raster image.
+Let us say that we have a logo, designed and available as a raster image in some format.
 To use it on the Web, we could, if necessary, reformat it as a JPEG or PNG file.
 But as we zoom into the page, the raster images will start becoming less sharp and more blocky as shown in +@fig:raster.

 However, if the graphic were in SVG format, supported by most web browsers, the logo would scale without visual degradation as we zoom into the page.